 2. Exchange Wallets

 Alright.
-Exchanges aren’t wallets, true.
+Exchanges technically aren’t wallets.
 But they do give you wallet addresses for multiple coins/tokens for you to deposit your funds.
 Unfortunately, some people actually use exchanges as their wallets due to the huge selection of coins/tokens and for the convenience of them being able to buy and sell their coins/tokens easily.

-Bitcoin and Cryptocurrency Exchanges should only be solely for exchange of coins/tokens to fiat and vice versa.
+Cryptocurrency exchanges should only be solely for exchange of coins/tokens to fiat and vice versa.
 Why?
-Simple because exchanges are a very hot target for hackers.
+Simple because of the reason that exchanges are a very hot target for hackers.
 If ever a hacker or a group of hackers successfully stole funds from a certain exchange, there’s a good chance that they’re going to get away with it.

 Most exchanges like Binance seems to be secure enough, but take note that nothing is unhackable.
 Yes, even Google is theoretically hackable(though it’s going to be a lot harder for sure).
-Even the #1 bitcoin exchange of 2010 to 2014, MtGox, got hacked; losing approximately ₿850,000 while the hacker(s) are still unknown.
+Even the #1 bitcoin exchange of 2010 to 2014, MtGox, got hacked; losing approximately 800,000 bitcoin while the hacker(s) are still pretty much unknown.

 Shocker, ain’t it?